 In fact, Mayor examined contemporary women archers from the Steppe and found that they had no problem using their bow and arrow on horseback with their physical anatomy intact.

-She further claims that the Amazons were not a fantasy invented by the Greeks or that they were the only ancient people who told such tales.
+She further claims that the Amazons were neither a fantasy invented by the Greeks nor were the Greeks the only ancient people who told such tales.

-Likely, however, some aspects of the mythology surrounding these warrior women likely came from anxiety of the Greeks regarding the women that so clearly defied the Greek expectation of women.
+It is likely, however, that some aspects of the mythology surrounding these warrior women came from anxiety of the Greeks regarding the women that so clearly defied the Greek expectation of women.

 Penthesilea, queen of the Amazons in Greek mythology

-The warrior woman went mad after she caused the death of her sister during a hunting accident.
+The warrior woman went mad after she caused the death of her sister during a hunting incident.

 Driven by the demons haunting her, she decided to go on a suicide mission to fight in the Trojan War.

-Eventually she got her wish, but not before killing her way through the Greek troops and heroes, slaughtering many soldiers.
+Eventually, she got her wish but not before killing her way through the Greek troops and heroes and slaughtering many soldiers.

 She even held her own in a fight against Ajax, one of the greatest heroes of Greek mythology.
-She was eventually defeated by the Greek demigod Achilles, according to mythology.
+Eventually, she was defeated by the Greek demigod Achilles, according to mythology.

-A legend states that the moment Achilles kills her with his spear, their eyes meet and he falls in love with her — but it is too late.
+A legend states that the moment Achilles killed her with his spear, their eyes met, and he fell in love with her, but it was too late.